mrlasers/backend-crud/README.md

 ### Show a Book

-Returns JSON array of book if found by `id`, otherwise empty array.
+Returns JSON array of book if found.

 **URL**: `/books/{id}`